abingdonpta/abingdonpta/content/posts/2024-01-05 Bingo Night/index.md

 ---
 title: Bingo Night
-summary: Bingo Night has been postponed due to the snow day on Friday, January 19.
-A new date will be announced soon.
+summary: Bingo Night has been rescheduled to Friday, February 2.
 slug: bingo night
 date: 2024-01-05T20:00:00-05:00
-lastmod: 2024-01-18T20:00:00-05:00
+lastmod: 2024-01-25T20:00:00-05:00
 categories: ["events","volunteer opportunities"]
-images: ["files/flyer-en.png"]
+# images: ["files/flyer-en.png"]
 ---

-**UPDATE 1/18/2024:** Bingo Night has been postponed due to the snow day on Friday, January 19.
-A new date will be announced soon.
+**UPDATE 1/18/2024:** Bingo Night has been rescheduled to Friday, February 2.

 Come one, come all, to our bingo night so bright!
 Hosted by Abingdon PTA, it will be quite the sight!
 Prizes, food, and laughter take flight - join us for a game or two, it will be just right!